Dean's Scholars Curriculum

 About the Curriculum

-By the end of the first semester, participants will identify potential faculty mentors who are experts in students’ individual research areas.
+By the end of the semester, students will identify a faculty mentor who is an expert in the students’ individual research areas.
 Students and their faculty mentors will be required to sign the Faculty/Student Agreement Form to formalize their relationship and identify clear expectations for the duration of the program.

 Summer Semester